 As development encroaches on wildlife habitat, PAWS' nationally recognized wildlife rehabilitation center rehabilitates sick, injured and orphaned animals and educates people about peaceful co-existence with wildlife.
-It is our goal to return wild animals back to the wild where they belong.
-We believe that wild animals are best served by being allowed to live undisturbed in their natural environment.
-No animals are permanently kept in captivity at PAWS.

-- Admit wildlife
+- Admit animals

-- Maintain lobby and exam room
+- Clean and maintain the lobby and exam room

 - Other tasks as required

 Applicants must be current college students, recent graduates or career changers, possess a strong interest in non-profit administration and wildlife rehabilitation.
 The ideal applicant is a highly motivated, detail-oriented self-starter with excellent written and verbal communication skills and proficiency in MS Office.
 Applicants must be able to:

 - Work independently and as a part of a team

 - Perform tedious tasks for long periods of time

 - Successful candidates must commit to a minimum of 12 consecutive weeks